MountainsToGo/bbm/README.md

 ### Tips for Learning

+- **Use the Search Box** - Type to quickly find specific lifts, runs, or lodges among the 120 locations
 - **Turn on Auto-Zoom** - Click any location in the list to jump right to it on the map
 - **Use Scramble List** - Randomize the order to avoid memorizing alphabetically
 - **Enable Hide Map Text** - Once you know the general area, hide the text for a real challenge.
 Overlays disappear as you correctly identify each location!